attaswift/BTree/README.md

 (Here is a question to think about, thogh: how many times do you need to work with a hundred thousand items in a typical app?
 Or even twenty thousand?)

+> The exact cutoff point depends on the type/size of elements that you work with, and the capabilities
+> of the compiler.
+This benchmark used tiny 8-byte integer elements, hence the huge number.
+> When/if the Swift compiler learns to specialize non-stdlib generics across module boundaries,
+> imported collections will become consistently faster (especially for value types), which will reduce
+> the optimal element count.

+> (This effect is already visible on the benchmark for the "inlined" sorted array (light green), which was implemented
+> in the same module as the benchmarking loop.
+That line starts curving up much sooner, at about 2000 elements.)

 > The chart above is a [log-log plot][loglog] which makes it easy to compare the polynomial exponents of
 > the complexity curves of competing algorithms at a glance.
 The slope of an O(*n^2*) algorithm
 > (like insertion into a sorted array, green curves) on a log-log chart is twice of that of a